JinHao-L/nuudle/docs/UserGuide.md

 1. Ensure you have **Java 11** or above installed on your Computer.
     * To find out the Java version you have installed, click [here](https://www.java.com/en/download/help/version_manual.xml).
-    * If Java is not installed on your computer, click [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) to download it.
+    * If Java is not installed on your computer, click [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) to download it.<br>

 1. Proceed to Nuudle's download page [here](https://github.com/ay2021s1-cs2103t-t12-4/tp/releases).

 1. Click on the link displayed in the following picture to download Nuudle's application file.